 The following information serves as a concrete framework for managing pediatric surgical capacity with safety and efficiency in mind.
 These considerations are applicable to children whose health concerns require serious immediate attention to avoid further health complications, maintain organ function, and preserve life from underlying conditions or diseases.

 The interpretation and decision-making will ultimately be made by healthcare professionals who are directly responsible for the health of their patients.
-Local and state health officials, paediatric surgeons in Perth, paediatricians, and other specialists should discuss these guidelines thoroughly and agree with a decision that best fits the patient’s healthcare needs.
+Local and state health officials, paediatric surgeons in Newcastle, paediatricians, and other specialists should discuss these guidelines thoroughly and agree with a decision that best fits the patient’s healthcare needs.

 When it comes to weighing the risk vs. reward of any planned procedure, not only should the patient’s clinical situation be evaluated, but the capacity of which specialized pediatric capacity can be given should be considered as well.
 This means finding optimal locations for children with severe illness not linked to COVID-19 and identifying the resources needed to provide care for these patients.
 Over time, these considerations should be refined based on the feedback from pediatric clinical experts.